Anshika Executive Director/Vice President, Client Services Practice Group Technology Division, London

 (At the recruiting event) I met someone from Goldman and learned how much the firm was doing in technology and that my skills could be applied in a role within the Technology Division.

-I work in the Technology Division as a business associate on the Client Services Practice Group (CSPG).
+I work in the Technology Division as a business vice president on the Client Services Practice Group (CSPG).
 As a business analyst, my job is about problem solving and looking at the risks associated with potential solutions to arrive at the the best possible option.
 To create solutions, my team partners with engineering teams, development teams and operations to come up with practices and workflow processes.
 I work on strategic projects that involve process reengineering—it all starts with putting together a business proposal, including strategy.

 As an intern in 2011 at Goldman Sachs, one of the projects I worked on was the Helpdesk Assistant Application, which is on everyone's computer.
 It has many useful functions, like real-time technology support and chat—if anyone needs to report an issue with their computer, they can do it through the Helpdesk Assistant.
 The process of building that application involved exploring different ways of communicating, doing wire diagrams and developing proofs of concept.